tarwn/lessthandot-hugo/blogs/content/posts/2011-10-15-ghost-in-the-wires.md

 6) Kevin's story has inspired two books.

-7) Kevin has inspired a “Rabid internet cult”.
+7) Kevin has inspired a "Rabid internet cult".

 8) He is thought to have damaged computers and stolen millions of dollars of software from high-tech companies.